Tuesday, 04 March 2025 00:00

-Foot pain can be extremely painful and debilitating.
-If you have a foot pain, consult with one of our podiatrists from Redwood Podiatry Group.
+Stretching the feet is a great way to prevent injuries.
+If you have any concerns with your feet consult with one of our podiatrists from Redwood Podiatry Group.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our offices located in Eureka and Arcata, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.